ngagesdk/ngage-toolchain/README.md

 ## About

-First of all, this is not a leak of the so far unreleased Nokia N-Gage SDK (which was ultimately just an extended Symbian SDK), but a comprehensive system that serves the development of games and applications for the Nokia N-Gage on modern systems.
+First of all, this is not a leak of the so far unreleased Nokia N-Gage SDK (which was ultimately just an extended Symbian SDK), but a copy of the freely available SDK by Nokia along with a comprehensive system that serves the development of games and applications for the Nokia N-Gage on modern systems.

 This toolchain is the core of this project and provides the basis for all projects that build on it.